caedm/cabs/README.md

 CABS Graph is an appendage to the interface.
 It uses rrdtool to monitor the machines and produces graphs which are viewed from the interface.

+More information is in the wiki.
+It is kept in the cabs-broker repo, but it covers all the other repos as well.

 ##Installation
 `scripts/install.sh` will install the broker to `/usr/local/`.
 Copy the default config file from `/usr/local/share/cabsbroker/cabsbroker.conf` to